Reachability analysis of linear hybrid systems via block decomposition: Introduction

 Performing intersections in low dimensions allows for efficient computations that are not possible in high dimensions.
 For example, checking for emptiness of a polyhedron in constraint representation is a feasibility linear program, which can be solved in weakly polynomial time, but solutions in strongly polynomial time are only known in two dimensions~\cite{HochbaumN94}.

-In the context of hybrid-system reachability, computing intersections is considered a major challenge because it usually requires a conversion from efficient set representations (like zonotopes, support function, or Taylor models) to polytopes and back, which often involves an additional approximation.
+In the context of hybrid-system reachability, computing intersections is a major challenge because it usually requires a conversion from efficient set representations (like zonotopes, support function, or Taylor models) to polytopes and back, often entailing additional approximation.
 Below we summarize how other approaches tackle the intersection problem.

-A coarse approximation of the intersection with a guard can be obtained by only detecting a nonempty intersection (which is generally easier to do) and then taking the original set as overapproximation~\cite{NedialkovM02}.
+A coarse approximation of an intersection of a set \X and another set \Y can be obtained by only detecting a nonempty intersection (which is generally easier to do) and then taking the original set $\X$ as overapproximation~\cite{NedialkovM02}.
 In general, the intersection between a polytope and polyhedral constraints (invariants and guards) can be computed exactly, but such an approach is not scalable~\cite{ChutinanK03}.
 Girard and Le Guernic consider hyperplanar constraints where reachable states are either zonotopes, in which case they work in a two-dimensional projection~\cite{GirardLG08zonotopes}, or general polytopes~\cite{LeGuernicG09,LeGuernic09}.
 The tool SpaceEx approximates the intersection of polytopes and general polyhedra using template directions~\cite{FrehseLGDCRLRGDM2011}.
-Frehse and Ray propose an optimization scheme for the intersection of a compact set \X, represented by its support function, and a polyhedron \Y, and this scheme is exact if \X is a polytope~\cite{FrehseR12}.
+Frehse and Ray propose an optimization scheme for the intersection of a compact convex set \X, represented by its support function, and a polyhedron \Y, and this scheme is exact if \X is a polytope~\cite{FrehseR12}.
 The problem of performing intersections can also be cast in terms of finding separating hyperplanes~\cite{DBLP:conf/hybrid/FrehseBGSP15,bogomolov-et-al:tacas-2017}.
 Althoff et al.\ approximate zonotopes by parallelotopes before considering the intersection~\cite{AlthoffSB10}.
 For must semantics, Althoff and Krogh use constant-dynamics approximation and obtain a nonlinear mapping~\cite{AlthoffK12}.
 Under certain conditions, Bak et al.\ apply a model transformation by replacing guard constraints by time-triggered constraints, for which intersection is easy~\cite{BakBA17}.